linbaker/ProjectPlanning/README.md

 10:00: Building out component tree
 10:30: Sketch out individual login and sign up design.
 Research into user authentication to see how component tree should be structured
-11:00: Returning to whiteboarding to draw boxes around each component, deciding on component hierarchy
+11:00: Returning to whiteboarding to draw boxes around each component, deciding on component hierarchy 11:30-onward: Researching mapping out React components, making sure my method is correct and watching tutorials on user authentication to see how login fits into component hierarchy